FAQs for Five Element Acupuncture

 How long does each treatment take?

-The first treatment takes an hour.
-This gives time to discuss your particular health needs and conduct the first acupuncture treatment.
+The Initial Consultation takes approximately one hour, but I allow up to one and a half hours.
+This gives plenty of time to discuss your particular health needs and conduct the first acupuncture treatment.
+As with all your acupuncture sessions, they are unique to you and so the length of time it takes to complete the first visit varies person to person.
 Subsequent treatment length is decided between us depending on your feedback.
 The conditions we are treating and the complexity of your requirements also plays a part.
 I offer either half-hour, hour-long or two hour follow up sessions.

 How many treatments will I need before I see results?